Rhodesia (region)

-To confuse matters, Southern Rhodesia, which became a self-governing colony of the United Kingdom in 1923, referred to itself simply as "Rhodesia" from 1964 to 1979, and in 1965 unilaterally declared independence under that name.
-It thereafter briefly renamed itself "Zimbabwe Rhodesia" in 1979.
+The usage of the term Rhodesia to refer to the historical region fell from prominence after Northern Rhodesia became Zambia in 1964, and thereafter "Rhodesia" commonly referred to Southern Rhodesia alone.
+It had become a self-governing colony of the United Kingdom in 1923, and it referred to itself simply as "Rhodesia" from 1964 to 1979, and in 1965 unilaterally declared independence under that name.
+This has been the source of some confusion by people unaware that Northern Rhodesia was never part of the 1964 to 1979 'Rhodesia'.

+In 1979 Rhodesia briefly renamed itself "Zimbabwe Rhodesia".